 In some cases, using separate ground planes is unavoidable.
-For those cases, it is recommended to at least place a single ground plane under the AD9985.
+For those cases, it is recommended to at least place a single ground plane under the AD9883A.
 The location of the split should be at the receiver of the digital outputs.
 For this case it is even more important to place components wisely because the current loops will be much longer (current takes the path of least resistance).
-An example of a current loop is shown in Figure 15.
+An example of a current loop:

-Figure 15.
+Figure 13.
 Current Loop